 Wasteless Pantry was originally set up in the beautiful Perth Hills in Mundaring, just 15 minutes from Midland; however, new locations are being opened all around the Western Australian metro area.
 The store retails bulk groceries and whole foods, dry and liquid.
-This includes coffee beans, loose tea, nuts, baking goods, gluten free, organic foods, personal hygiene and cleaning basics.
+This includes coffee beans, loose tea, nuts, baking goods, gluten free, dairy free, vegan, organic foods, personal hygiene and cleaning products.
 Also offered are a range of eco friendly reusable containers, produce bags and other products that support the zero waste ideal.

 We are about promoting the zero waste ideals of Refuse, Reduce, Reuse, Recycle and Rot (and only in that order).